Technology

 Wood heating systems burn organic materials - typically wood logs, pellets or chips - in a stove or boiler to provide heat and hot water.
 Technically, a wood heating system is known as a biomass system.

-Stoves are generally used as standalone room heaters for one room.
+Stoves are generally used as standalone room heaters for one room - 94% of the owners we surveyed* have a stove in addition to their central heating system.

 But stoves can incorporate or be connected to a boiler, called a boiler stove or back boiler.
 This will harness the stove’s energy to provide heat and hot water to the rest of the house.

 Below, we talk you through how wood heating systems work and the pros and cons of getting a full wood heating system.

-If you're thinking of getting a stove, it's worth taking a look at our guides to buying a stove, which includes insider tips from stove owners.
-You should also check out stove costs - our comprehensive guide to what could affect the cost of getting a stove, and how much you could really save.
+If you're thinking of getting a stove, it's worth taking a look at our guides:

 How do biomass boilers work?